-Bloomington is only 47 miles (less than a one hour drive) from the Indianapolis International Airport (Airport Code: IND), which serves approximately 8.5 million passengers on 11 major airlines each year.
+Bloomington is only 47 miles (less than a one hour drive) from the Indianapolis International Airport (Airport Code: IND), and served approximately 9.4 million passengers on 10 major airlines in 2018.
 Indianapolis International Airport is also one of the world’s largest cargo airports (eighth in the United States, 21st worldwide).

 As of the first quarter of 2012, there were 135 daily departures to 34 nonstop destinations from Indianapolis International Airport (IND).